Contemporary Photographs of Chinese New Yorkers

 October 26, 2018 - March 24, 2019

 New York City’s nine predominantly Chinese neighborhoods are home to the largest ethnic Chinese population outside of Asia.
-Interior Lives features the work of two photographers who have spent decades documenting life in Manhattan’s Chinese enclaves: Chien-Chi Chang and Thomas Holton.
+Interior Lives features the work of three photographers who have spent years documenting the lives of Chinese New Yorkers: Thomas Holton, Annie Ling, and An Rong Xu.

-This exhibition is organized by the Museum of the City of New York in conjunction with the Museum of Chinese in America (MOCA) exhibition Interior Lives: Photographs of Chinese Americans by Bud Glick.
+This exhibition is organized by the Museum of the City of New York in conjunction with the Museum of Chinese in America (MOCA) exhibition Interior Lives: Photographs of Chinese Americans in the 1980s by Bud Glick.

 Interior Lives: Contemporary Photographs of Chinese New Yorkers is made possible with lead support provided by Con Edison, with additional support provided by Ronay and Richard Menschel; the Honorable Diana Ayala, New York City Council, District 8; Audrey Chan and James Iorio; The Andrew and Marina Lewin Foundation; Mannar Wong; and Joyce Yu and Edward Lai.